 6. Leverage engaged customers for the future.
 Your email list will grow in the holiday season, and customers will likely be more active than ever.
 With proper tracking, use the data to build out lists and automation for future campaigns.
 Save product preferences, abandoned items, and more for automation in emails in the New Year.Â

-Overall, an email marketing campaign can be a useful tool to connect with your shoppers, especially around Black Friday and Cyber Monday.
+Overall, an email marketing campaign can be a valuable tool to connect with your shoppers, especially around Black Friday and Cyber Monday.
 Make your emails stand out, leverage data, and be a part of a record-breaking Cyber Week.
-Having a positive association with your brand goes a long way in establishing trust and getting shoppers to return beyond the holiday shopping season. Â
+A positive association with your brand goes a long way in establishing trust and getting shoppers to return beyond the holiday shopping season. Â